 It is important to consider the unique needs of pet owners with disabilities, many of whom may be accompanied by a service dog.
+Consider paved walkways and benches to enhance the ease and comfort level for this proud pet parent.

 Spray parks are an exciting, fun way for people to beat the summer heat, and are generally accessible by nature of the flat unitary surfaces found throughout.